6 minutes

 • Tracking skill development to close capability gaps

-• Standardized programs to ensure consistency across multiple locations
+• Standardized content across outlets to ensure brand consistency

-• Smart shift scheduling to support staff management and morale
+• Smart shift scheduling to balance labor needs and morale

 2. Financial Management